 Straight type of heart line

-A straight heart line which does not reach into the padded area beneath the index finger is a short line.
+A straight heart line that does not reach into the padded area beneath the index finger is a short line.
 These people tend to suppress their feelings or they simply love their freedom.
 See here for more.

 Forked heart line

 The meaning of a fork in the heart line depends on what type of fork it is.
 For instance, if the lower branch of the fork touches the head line below, it shows a tendency to think emotional thoughts logically.
 These people might hold back their feelings.
 If the branch reaches the start of the life line, there may be some issues from their early family life.
 A fork where both ends land on the Mount of Jupiter beneath the index finger, depicts a warm and romantic nature.
-They have a wide range of expression emotionally.
+They have a wide range of expressions emotionally.
 They are open-minded and level-headed.
 See here for more.

 Heart line joins head line or dips downward

-The dipping heart line can denote some insecurity or caution in the realm of the emotions.
+The dipping heart line can denote some insecurity or caution in the realm of emotions.
 This insecurity can manifest as a fear of loss, jealousy or inability to show compassion or emotional vulnerability.
 See here for more.